szaske/epicodus-zombies/README.md

 # _Takeover of The Coding Zombies_

-#### _Brief Description: Program presents user with a series of movement choices as they move through a play field populated with zombies and obstacles, July 27, 2017_
+#### _Brief Description: Program presents user with a series of movement choices as they move through a play field populated with zombies and obstacles, July 27, 2017, v1.0_

 #### By _**Michael Dunlap, Laura Hamilton, Steve Zaske & Joel Bakken**_

 ## Description
 _This program is a text based adventure game that uses a database to track the location of zombies, your location and the movement options available to you._
 * _The goal of this adventure is to find your way through the play field without being caught by any zombies.
-Don't forget to get your noodles on your way out...
+Don't forget to get your noodles on your way out..._
+* _Use the commands: NORTH, EAST, SOUTH, WEST, GET NOODLES to navigate and interact with the gameplay environment.

 ## What's included
 Within the repository you'll find the following directories and files: